macandcheese/fractal-sass-seed/README.md

 This is a seed project, using [Fractal](https://github.com/frctl/fractal) alongside Sass and Gulp to provide editable component-based CSS

-## Problem

-Fractal is a great tool for documenting and managing component libraries, but without the ability to easily reference global variables alongside component styling, managing "live" sass is cumbersome.

-## Solution

 Using Gulp we can watch for changes to our global variables and component styles to auto-compile and update our pattern SASS.
-We can then use this auto compiled output css to power our Fractal preview , and use one single set of files to both manage and display components
+We can then use this auto compiled output css to power our Fractal preview, and use one single set of files to both manage and display components.

 ## Use